It was Thanksgiving 2008 that I first knew my life would change forever.

 My wife who is an RN drove me to the hospital ER with esophageal varicies.
 I almost didn’t make it and was in the hospital for a week and at home for three months.
 I was told I would need a liver transplant.
 My first appointment was February 2009 at New York Presbyterian Hospital.
 After all the medical and psychological testing I was listed for a liver transplant April 2009.

-We got a call one Saturday morning in October of 2010 but it turned out to be false alarm.
+We got a call one Saturday morning in October of 2010 but it turned out to be a false alarm.
 The liver wasn’t right for me.
-On December 27, 2010 about 3:00 pm I received a call from my brother in California that my 90 year old father had passed away.
+On December 27, 2010, about 3:00 pm I received a call from my brother in California that my 90-year-old father had passed away.
 Even though I knew if I flew 3000 miles I might miss another transplant call I had to take that chance and make plans to fly from NY to SF.

 Before I could book the flight I got a call from the transplant center.
 Divine intervention.
-They said “We have a donor in Florida, are you ready?”
-Yes I was.
+They said, “We have a donor in Florida, are you ready?”
+Yes, I was.
 They confirmed a few hours later and said I should arrive at the hospital by midnight on December 28.
 By 5:30 AM that morning I was in the operating room receiving my donated liver from a gentleman a few years younger than me.
 I was in the hospital five days post transplant.
-I been admitted back only twice once for a intestinal virus and then after a little bit more than a year out I went in for an incisional hernia repair.
+I have been admitted back only twice once for an intestinal virus and then after a little bit more than a year out, I went in for an incisional hernia repair.
 Since then I’ve been back working as a junior sports coach teaching golf, table tennis and flag football.
-December 28, 2016 will be my 6th “liverversary.”
+December 28, 2016, will be my 6th “liverversary.”